Suzuki Instruction at Hartt Community Division

 “The potential of every child is unlimited.” —Dr. Shinichi Suzuki

 The Suzuki method is a way of teaching music to young children, based on the way they acquire language.
-It’s occasionally called the Mother Tongue method.
+It is occasionally called the Mother Tongue method.

 Young children are wired to process sound.
-From birth to age three, a child learns an incredibly complicated language, including all the rules and local nuance.
+From birth to age three, a child learns an incredibly complicated language, which includes all the rules and local nuance.
 How?
 By hearing the language spoken constantly around them--plus parental encouragement.
-This is what Dr. Shinichi Suzuki, a violinist, realized when he began to develop his method in Japan in the 1940s.
+This is what violinist Dr. Shinichi Suzuki, realized when he began to develop his method in Japan in the 1940s.

-In the Suzuki method, the steps leading to playing an instrument are broken down into small increments, like a child’s first vocalizations.
-Games and activities are used in the lessons to provide a fun, nurturing environment.
-And there is a strong element of parental involvement.
+In the Suzuki method, the steps prior to playing an instrument are broken down into small increments, similar to a child’s first vocalizations.
+Games and activities are used in the lessons to provide a fun, nurturing environment, in addition to a strong element of parental involvement.

 - Have fun making music